SchumacherFM/wordpress-to-hugo-exporter/README.md

 The WP-CLI version will provide greater compatibility for alternate WordPress environments, such as when `wp-content` isn't in the usual location.

+## Now what?

+The exported files fit as input for Hugo.
+Please proceed with Hugo's [Quick start guide](https://gohugo.io/getting-started/quick-start/).

 ## Changelog

 ### 2.0.X